CoffeaTeam/coffea-casa-tutorials/README.md

 The rest of this readme provides extensive details and specifications about the files included, for those interested in their purpose/motivation beyond their function as a tutorial.

 ## Examples
-*Details on the provided benchmarks, as well as local (non-coffea-casa) implementations and older/alternate solutions, can be found on the [coffea-benchmarks](https://github.com/mat-adamec/coffea-benchmarks) page, whose basic information has been copied here.*
+*Details on the provided examples, as well as local (non-coffea-casa) implementations and older/alternate solutions, can be found on the [coffea-benchmarks](https://github.com/mat-adamec/coffea-benchmarks) page, whose basic information has been copied here.*

 The examples/ folder houses solutions to eight "functionality benchmarks" first proposed [here](https://github.com/iris-hep/adl-benchmarks-index).
 They are as follow:
 1. Plot the missing ET of all events.